395px

 Hasta que adquiera un tinte

-Levemente ambarino.
+Levemente ambarino

 Cuando la comes sientes